rbind/data-blog/content/blogroll.md

 * [The Stats Geek](http://thestatsgeek.com/): a blog on statistics
 * [Cross Validated](https://stats.stackexchange.com): probably the largest forum for discussing anything related to statistics and machine learning
+* [Data Camp](https://www.datacamp.com): a great resource for training in data science

 ## R